tillbiskup/evedata/docs/architecture.rst

 .. admonition:: Points to discuss further (without claiming to be complete)

-    * Fill modes

-      * Which ones are relevant/needed?
-      * How to cope with the current practice of applying (dirty) fixes to the already filled data to account for such things as scans using MPSKIP?
-      * Even worse: How to deal with data that (mis)use a "detector" to kind of monitoring a motor state, just to have it appear in the famous 2D data table?
-In these cases, filling does not help, as we end up with NaN vs. NaN without special post-processing (and hence simply no plot).

     * Monitors

       * How to map monitors (with time as primary axis) to other devices (motors or detectors, with position counts as primary axis)?